centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-snmp.md

 ### UNKNOWN: SNMP GET Request : Cant get a single value.

-This message generally means that SNMP privileges are not wide enough for the mode/plugin to work correctly.
+This message generally means that SNMP privileges are not wide enough for the mode/plugin to work properly.

-If it only happens on the Inodes mode, make sur you have the following directive in your SNMP server configuration:
+If it only happens on the Inodes mode, make sure the following directive is set in the SNMP server configuration file:

 includeAllDisks 10%